Forget The Results, This Is What It’s Like To Be On The Ground At The 24 Hours Of Le Mans

 Photography by Alex Sobran

-With hydrogen and hypercars on the horizon, fans of Le Mans have much to be excited about if the GT1 battles of the ‘90s are anything to look to, and though the 86th edition completed last weekend didn’t feature the hybrid drag race that characterized the 85th, there is no diminishing the fizz we all feel during the first seconds of the 24 hours that follow, whether it’s seen on screens, in person, or just a table of positions and split times.
+With hydrogen and hypercars on the horizon, fans of Le Mans have much to be excited about if the GT1 battles of the 1990s are anything to look to, and though the 86th edition completed last weekend didn’t feature the hybrid drag race that characterized the 85th, there is no diminishing the fizz we feel in our guts during the first seconds of the 24 hours that follow, whether it’s seen on screens, in person, or just a table of positions and split times.
 Every year offers something new, and the GTE pack was astoundingly strong this time around, with five works teams competing alongside the factory-backed Ferraris of AF Corse—this was far from a privateers’ party.

 With BMW entering the dogfight again for the first time since 2011, they brought a veritable village of media teams and and other guests to watch the M8 GTE’s debut at the 24 Hours, a group that I’m thankful to have called myself a member of.
 While hospitality lounges and free food and drink are quite nice things to have when a wet hot dog here goes for the same price as a T-bone in the regular world, the real treat for me was getting a media vest.

-This was my first time shooting the race in front of the fencing, and with over 24 hours of tracing the track on foot clocked in addition to campground wanderings, ferris wheel rides, and visits to the pits, I think I got my literal mileage out of the credentials.
+This was my first time shooting the race in front of the barriers, and with over 24 hours of tracing the track on foot clocked in addition to campground wanderings, ferris wheel rides, and visits to the pits, I think I got my literal mileage out of the credentials.
 You’ve already seen the results, the lap times, the PR quotes, and a thousand and one articles about Alonso, so what follows is my best attempt at sharing the actual experience of being there; the longtime fan who’s somehow found himself among the jaded journalists who either pretend—or worse, believe—that this is just another weekend in the motorsport calendar.
 The action on track is just a piece of the weekend.

 Before The Storm